 Additionally, you do not want the commute adding to your running costs.

 Preferably you need to be within ten miles of a town to attract as many clients as possible.
 But you also need to be somewhere that isn't already 'saturated' with yards already.
-Read more about finding a yard.
+Read more about what clients are looking for when finding a livery yard.

 Taking over livery stables that are currently running can be advantageous - you should already have clients, a pricing structure and facilities established.